Our Lady of the Rocks – Bay of Kotor Montenegro

 Things to do in Kotor – Church of Gospa od Skrpjela

-Inside the church, you will find a beautiful marble altar that was crafted in Genoa and shipped to the church in 1796.
+Inside the church, you will find a beautiful marble altar crafted in Genoa and shipped to the church in 1796.
 On the ceilings and walls, there are 68 canvas pictures of the Virgin Mary depicting her life.

 The Bay of Kotor (Montenegrin: Boka Kotorska) is a region of Montenegro.

-The inside Italian designed marble altar
+The inside Italian-designed marble altar

 There is also a small museum in the Our Lady of the Rocks Monastery.
-The Museum showcases artefacts found from around the Bay over the years.
+The Museum showcases artefacts found around the Bay over the years.

 She used her own hair as the hair of the angels she had in the embroidery.
 You can see the change in hair colour over the years that it took her to complete it.
-The woman never lost faith and the embroidery was made for over 30 years.
+The woman never lost faith, and the embroidery was made for over 30 years.

 The lady went blind and finally died without her husband ever returning to the Bay of Kotor.
 While it was beautiful to see, it was a very sad story.